Add: 4, 31 Council Avenue Rockingham, Western Australia 6168 | P: (08) 9592 2210 | E: click here

 Rinsing – It is important to rinse your mouth with water after brushing, and also after meals if you are unable to brush.
 If you are using an over-the-counter product for rinsing, it’s a good idea to consult with your dentist or dental hygienist on its appropriateness for you.

-A: Over the years there has been some concern as to the safety of amalgam (silver) fillings.
+Over the years there has been some concern as to the safety of amalgam (silver) fillings.
 An amalgam is a blend of copper, silver, tin and zinc, bound by elemental mercury.
 Dentists have used this blended metal to fill teeth for more than 100 years.
 The controversy is due to claims that the exposure to the vapor and minute particles from the mercury can cause a variety of health problems.

 According to the American Dental Association (ADA), up to 76% of dentists use silver containing mercury to fill teeth.
 TheADAalso states that silver fillings are safe and that studies have failed to find any link between silver containing mercury and any medical disorder.